 |Full Load Efficiency||Integrated Part-Load Value (IPLV)||Full Load Efficiency||Integrated Part-Load Value (IPLV)|

 |150 to 299||0.628||0.540||0.680||0.440|

 |150 to 299||0.544||0.550||0.635||0.380|

 Make a Cost-Effective Purchase: Reduce Operating Costs by Buying a FEMP-Designated Product

-FEMP has calculated that a 125-ton water-cooled positive displacement chiller meeting the required 0.715 kW/ton efficiency level saves money if priced no more than $8,200 above the less efficient model.
-The best available model saves the average user more: $13,000 above the less efficient model.
+FEMP has calculated that a 500-ton water-cooled centrifugal chiller meeting the required 0.541 kW/ton efficiency level saves money if priced no more than $28,047 above the less efficient model.
+The best available model saves the average user more: it is cost-effective up to a price premium of $97,498 above the less efficient model.
 Table 2 compares three types of product purchases and calculates the lifetime cost savings of purchasing efficient models.
 Federal purchasers can assume products that meet FEMP-designated efficiency requirements are life cycle cost-effective.
-FEMP provides cost calculators that enable comparison between the cost-effectiveness of chillers of different efficiency levels.

 |Performance||Best Available||Required Model||Less Efficient|

 View the Performance and Model Assumptions for Table 2

 Annual Energy Use: Assumed 2,000 operating hours per year for 23 years.

 Annual Energy Cost: Calculated based on an assumed electricity price of 8.6¢/kWh, which is the average electricity price at federal facilities in the United States.